 Day 31 – 75 = “Ok, I have a board meeting in 2 months.
 What are the key initiatives and changes I want to make this year?”
 At this moment, when your sales team reaches out:

-- The buyer wants to recall all the people, process, technology that made them successful in the past (legacy bias)
+• The buyer wants to recall all the people, processes, and technology that made them successful in the past (legacy bias)

 This is your moment.
 This is where you are planting the seeds of inception!
 Push the buy to think BOLD & DIFFERENT.

 Day +100 = “I’m focused on executing my 3-5 initiatives for the year that I acquired budget for”.
-At this moment, when your sales team reaches out, they are competing against the mindshare of other initiatives and the buyer has had a moment to evaluate the pain/friction of displacing legacy people, process and technology VS. the opportunity cost of fighting over other political
+At this moment, when your sales team reaches out, they are competing against the mindshare of other initiatives and the buyer has had a moment to evaluate the pain/friction of displacing legacy people, process, and technology versus the opportunity cost of fighting over other political

 Do you sell into the Fortune 2000?